Self-injecting low dose methotrexate for the treatment of arthritis

 - Put the syringe and any old methotrexate vials, swabs or cotton wool balls into your sharps container.
 Wash your hands.

-The needle and syringe should only be used once and then thrown away in the sharps container.
+- The needle and syringe should only be used once and then thrown away in the sharps container.
+Never re-use syringes or needles.
+DO NOT THROW ANY SYRINGES OR NEEDLES into the general garbage or recycling.

 For more information